nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### (CTRL+Q) Quit

-This shortcut allows you to quickly quit :mushroom:Mycelium.
+This shortcut allows you to quickly quit Mycelium.

 ### (CTRL+W) Start of Line